 Between the World and Me by Ta-Nehisi Coates

-A lot of the criticism of this book has been “This is too dark, there is no hope in Coates’ words,” and these critics are correct in the describing the bleakness that Coates paints.
-I was listening to Another Round, a Buzzfeed podcast, in which Coates guest starred in.
-He explained that as a black writer, people expect him to speak for all of his people.
+A lot of the criticism of this book has been, “this is too dark, there is no hope in Coates’ words,” and these critics are correct in the describing the book as bleak.
+I was listening to Another Round, a Buzzfeed podcast, in which Coates guest starred in and spoke about this criticism.
+Coates explained that as a black writer, people expect him to speak for all of his people.
 He’s expected to inspire and enlighten and bring about change.
 As a black writer, he is not afforded the same liberties as Fitzgerald, who was able to paint a picture of excess and social failings.
 I think that this is an apt analysis of the criticism against Coates.
 Coates looks at his life and he looks at the history of black oppression and he writes what he sees.
-He’s not here to lead us into the light.

 This first quote appears toward the beginning of the book.
-Coates breaks down how our belief in race is a tool in the hand of racism.
+Coates breaks down how our belief in race is a tool that perpetuates racism.

 “Americans believe in the reality of “race” as a defined, indubitable feature of the natural world.
 Racism–the need to ascribe bone-deep features to people and then humiliate, reduce, and destroy them–inevitably follows from this inalterable condition.
 In this way, racism is rendered as the innocent daughter of Mother Nature, and one is left to deplore the Middle Passage or the Trail of Tears the way one deplores and earthquake, a tornado, or any other phenomenon that can be cast as beyond the handiwork of men.

 But race is the child of racism, not the father.”